saracroghan/Java-Wordle/README.md

 This project is a console-based game where the player has six attempts to guess a randomly selected five-letter word.
 After each guess, the game provides feedback using emojis, indicating which letters are correct and in the right position, correct but in the wrong position, or not in the word at all.

-[Image of a command-line Wordle game in action]

 ---